 Five Important Components of Emotional Intelligence

-Developing emotional intelligence is an essential aspect of life because there’s no shortage of examples of brilliant people who did stupid things that destroyed their reputation.
+Developing emotional intelligence is an essential aspect of life because there’s no shortage of examples of brilliant people who did stupid things that destroyed their reputations.

 Dr. Daniel Goleman is credited with popularizing the term Emotional Intelligence back in the 1980s.
-He explains in his book, Emotional Intelligence, how EI is the largest single factor that contributes to overall success in the workplace, and how can matter more than IQ.
+In his book, Emotional Intelligence, he explains how EI is the largest single factor that contributes to overall success in the workplace and how it can matter more than IQ.

 Self-awareness is the ability to see how your feelings, thoughts, emotions, and actions align with your ideas and beliefs.

 It’s an understanding of what goes on in the inner world and being in touch with your true feelings and emotions.

 The main problem with most people is that they are scared when it comes to facing real emotions.

 But that’s not all.
 It goes much deeper than that.
 When we are truly self-aware, we gain the ability to see our thoughts and feelings and how we react to them.

 When we are fearful, we tend to act aggressively to avoid that fear.
 It works for a short time, but these fears come back to haunt us repeatedly.
 Suppression, on the other hand, is extremely damaging.

 The problem is that we have trained our brains to respond in this manner.
 By repeating this behavior, we learn to accumulate our fears that go deep within our subconscious mind.

 These fears rear their ugly heads repeatedly and cause us to react in the most unexpected way and with most unexpected people.